risk-first/website/menagerie/Complexity-Risk.md

 ![Connectivity 1](images/connectivity_1.png)

 It has 10 vertices, labelled **a** to **g**, and it has 15 edges (or links) connecting the vertices together.
 If any single edge were removed from this diagram, the 10 vertices would still be linked together.
-Because of this, we can say that the graph is at least _2-connected_.
+Because of this, we can say that the graph is _2-connected_.
+That is, to disconnect any single vertex, you'd have to remove _at least_ two edges.

 Let's remove some of those extra links: